-Management's Responsibility for the Statutory-Basis Financial Statements
+Responsibilities of Management for the Statutory-Basis Financial Statements

-Management is responsible for the preparation and fair presentation of these statutory-basis financial statements in accordance with the statutory accounting practices prescribed or permitted by the Florida Department of Financial Services, Office of Insurance Regulation (the Office); this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of statutory-basis financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the statutory-basis financial statements in accordance with statutory accounting principles prescribed or permitted by the Office.
+Management is also responsible for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of statutory-basis financial statements that are free from material misstatement, whether due to fraud or error.